 Our department pays special attention to discovering and attracting talented students.
-We established special Knowledge Clubs for students in the following fields: computer security, networking, mobile systems, numerical analysis, quantum communications, performance analysis of ICT systems.
+We established special Knowledge Clubs for students in the following fields: computer security, networking and mobile systems and quantum communications.
 In these Knowledge Clubs, our leading researchers introduce exciting research topics to students, and in some clubs the students also perform self-study activities.
 In addition, we organize the CrySyS Security Challenge and the NetSkills Challenge, which are competitions where students are exposed to interesting problems.
-Futhermore, our department organizes the INNOversitas startup competition for university teams from all across Hungary, together with a team of mentors and business incubators.